rcl-ssl/docs/portal/azure-keyvault.md

 - In this case, we are requesting a SSL/TLS certificate for the custom primary domain, ‘shopeneur.com’.

+- Select the Key Vault name.

 - The Host Name must be valid for the DNS Zone.
 For instance, ‘shopeneur.com’, ‘store.shopeneur.com’, ‘*.shopeneur.com’ is valid for the DNS Zone ‘shopeneur.com’

-- Select the Key Vault name and add a unique certificate name for the key vault.
-The certificate name should only contain alphanumeric characters and dashes (-).

 ![image](../images/portal/azure-keyvault-create.PNG)